 Puglia, or Apulia is the heel of Italy’s boot.
 This southern region is often overlooked by travellers.
 Full of rustic charm, pristine beaches, olive groves and miles of glistening Adriatic coastline, it’s the perfect playground for the family.

-Where to stay in Italy with children?
+Where to stay in Southern Italy with children?

 Our home was at Borgo Egnazia, a gigantic recreated Italian village.
 Sounds odd, right?
 Wrong!
 It’s more like being on an epic Game of Thrones film set.
 Minus, you know the dragons and decapitations and stuff.
 Think sandstone buildings, olive groves, clock towers, piazzas and narrow alleyways, all complete with quirky interior design details – a little slice of heaven!
 The Scott Dunn kids club is amazing, complimentary hire bikes, luxurious spa, cigar and whiskey room, plus several different restaurants offering tantalising food options adds to the five-star experience.
 The Timberlake and Biel nuptials famously took place at this fabulous hotel too.
 We were obviously there well before they put it on map.